This documentation is for a release that is no longer maintained

 Understand and work with Topology Manager.

 2.8.1.
-Topology Manager policies
+Topology Manager policies 复制链接链接已复制到粘贴板!

-resources of all Quality of Service (QoS) classes by collecting topology hints from Hint Providers, such as CPU Manager and Device Manager, and using the collected hints to align the Pod
+Topology Manager aligns Pod resources of all Quality of Service (QoS) classes by collecting topology hints from Hint Providers, such as CPU Manager and Device Manager, and using the collected hints to align the Pod resources.

-To align CPU resources with other requested resources in a Pod
+To align CPU resources with other requested resources in a Pod spec, the CPU Manager must be enabled with the static CPU Manager policy.

-Topology Manager supports four allocation policies, which you assign in the cpumanager-enabled
+Topology Manager supports four allocation policies, which you assign in the cpumanager-enabled custom resource (CR):

-policy- This is the default policy and does not perform any topology alignment.
+nonepolicy- This is the default policy and does not perform any topology alignment.

 For each container in a pod with the